cbonami/wh-dispatcher/README.md

 Perform some HTTP-request via curl, or use the examples in the [.http](src/test/resources/test.http)-files. vscode and IntelliJ can interprete these standard files.

-Note: the registration service has been developed so that you can register using a simple registration form.

 ### Delete application by ID

 ```bash